Screen Recorder + Video Converter UltimateShop Now

 Step 5 Click Stop Record when you have recorded everything you need.

 Step 6 The recorded steps will be displayed.
 Review the document and click Save to save it as a ZIP file.

 Steps Recorder is too rudimentary, which can only record Windows screen with pictures and annotation.
-As there are more advanced ways to record screen, Microsoft has discontinued Steps Recorder.
+As there are more advanced ways to record screens, Microsoft has discontinued Steps Recorder.

-To record your screen, you can choose FonePaw Screen Recorder, which records your screen to video, GIF, or still image.
+To record your screen, you can choose FonePaw Screen Recorder (opens new window), which records your screen to video, GIF, or still image.
 It can also record audio from your computer.

 This software supports the system sound and microphone sound recording, which means you can ensure the sound in your system can be recorded along with the screen, and you can also use your voice to explain the steps via microphone during the screen recording.

 Moreover, the FonePaw recorder has annotation tools to help you better explain what is going on your computer by drawing circles, arrows, texts, etc. on the recording screen.

 You can choose to save your screen recording in MP4, GIF, which is more advanced and effective than Steps Recorder provided by Windows.